Our Honours College

 Windesheim Honours College (WHC) provides a challenging environment with personal development opportunities to ensure that you realize your full potential as a global citizen.
 WHC offers two unique programmes: 1. the four-year English taught BBA-programme Global Project and Change Management (GPCM) and 2. the one-year Dutch taught Honours Programme(opens in new tab) (HP).

 HP is for students who are curious, like to study and are looking for an extra challenge.
-You work in groups on assignments from organizations that allow you to develop personally.
-There are three Honors Programme directions: Social Innovation and Technology & Society in Zwolle, and Sustainable Society in Almere.
-Each program consists of a varied range of guest speakers, workshops and creative thinking sessions.
+There are three Honors Programme directions: Social Innovation, Technology & Society, and Sustainable Society.

 Our core values